79sphelps/real-estate-rentals-frontend/README.md

-# React/Redux - Real Estate Website
+# Real Estate Broker Website - Tessa Goldy

-This is the front end of a real estate broker website built using React and Redux for state management.
+This is the front end of a real estate broker website built using older style React and Redux for state management.
 It uses the redux-saga library to make and handle asynchronous calls to the back end.
-It is still a bit of a WIP with lots of room to grow.
-I've tried to keep it simple and focus on functionality and design.
-It uses the compound component pattern.
-It uses the Styled Components library to style the components.
-It also leverages Bootstrap for additional styling.
+The app leverages the react-bootstrap library for UI.
+The app includes APIs for authorized CRUD operations, authentication and access management (via OAuth), and simple/complex forms with custom validation.
+It uses the compound component pattern and the Styled Components library to style the components.